w4l1dcode/automated-stratus-red-team/README.md

 # cloud-threat-emulation
-This Go program runs automated red team tests on AWS and Kubernetes using stratus red team.
-This is done by creating the necessary infrastructure, executing the tests, and then cleaning up the infrastructure afterward.
-For each run, the program randomly selects a tactic and executes all associated (available) red team tests for that tactic, with a 20-minute delay between each attack.
+This Go program automates red team testing on AWS and Kubernetes using Stratus Red Team.
+It sets up the required infrastructure, executes the red team tests, and cleans up afterward.
+Each run randomly chooses a tactic and performs all associated red team tests for that tactic, with a 20-minute delay between each attack.
 ## Prerequisites
 - A sandbox account
 - A kubernetes cluster